yeonsoochung/walmart-sales/README.md

 <img src="images/sales-data-original.PNG" alt="Alt text" width="1000"/>
 </p>

 The columns continue numerically until "d_1941."
 The columns d_1 to d_1941 represent dates ranging from 2011-01-29 to 2016-06-19.
 The dates need to be in rows for use with PBI, and each date will have as many rows as there were (distinct) items sold in each store that day.
-Below is a snippet of the post-transformed data table (uploaded to this repo as **sales_data.csv**), which has 18,550,276 rows:
+Below is a snippet of the post-transformed data table (uploaded to this repo as **sales_data.CSV**), which has 18,550,276 rows:

 <p align="center">
 <img src="images/sales-data-transformed.PNG" alt="Alt text" width="600"/>